 Burundi is one of the top 5 poorest countries in the world, with 80% of its population living below the poverty line.
-Although on the decline, HIV continues to be a problem in Burundi as well.
-According to unaids.org and UNICEF there were an estimated 89,000-120,000 children orphaned in 2012 due to AIDS.
+Burundi is considered a small, stable adoption program with an ethical central authority.

 Children Available for Adoption from Burundi: ·

 Children available for adoption from Burundi range from older toddlers to young teens.
-Burundian children are of African descent.
-Most children will have brown eyes, black or dark brown skin, and black or brown hair.
 Children are available for adoption due to extreme poverty, abandonment, or death of one or both parents in most cases.
 This program is very small and families should be open to a child age 3 years or above.

 When adopting from Burundi, consider you will be adopting the following:

 - Generally Healthy boys and girls ages 2-10 years old, with a great need for families open to ages 5+

 - Children with special needs and older children are also available, and the adoption of these waiting children are sometimes expedited.